-Le Mary Celeste is a new venture from the people behind Candelaria and Glass.
+Le Mary Celeste is a venture from the people behind Candelaria and Glass.
 Accordingly, there’s a solid cocktail program and two Brooklyn beers on tap.
 Another creative and beautiful (now nautical) interior from David Rager, Cheri Messerli and Gilles Tombeur.
-These will get a lot of attention, as will the rotating cast of mostly wild oysters sold by the piece for 2-5€.
-But the real story here is Haan Palcu-Chang.
+These get a lot of attention, as do the rotating cast of mostly wild oysters sold seasonally by the piece for 2-5€.

 When you mix together the technique, the respect for ingredient and the ethos of everything-from-scratch, the result is a small plates menu that’s so much better than it needs to be.
 In the same spirit as Paris’ Au Passage or Copenhagen’s Fiskebar – this is a place where serious Food is being transmitted through a small plates medium to unshaven people in skinny jeans.

 There’s also a respect for vegetables here that one doesn’t often find in Paris.
 While we were tempted by the poitrine de veau (veal breast) with coconut milk or the pintade (guineau hen) with tare sauce, we surrendered instead to a vegetarian dish with two kinds of cabbage, black beans and a roasted carrot that was so deeply savory it could have been meat.
 The two dishes I’ll return for are also meat-free: steamed oysters with chili, black vinegar, and crispy shallots, plus endives with tamarind and mint.
 Tamarind also flavors a chocolate creme dessert with Maldon salt.
 When’s the last time anyone saw tamarind in Paris?

 – Meg Zimbeck, February 2013

 Hours: Open 6pm-2am Monday-Friday, open noon-2am on Saturday and Sunday